OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 3. For pigs only

-#Read in the (a)biotic factors (download)

-#-Plots

-#Extract raster values to point locations of the (a)biotic factors using the terra package
+Extract raster values to point locations of the (a)biotic factors using the terra package and the codes are provided in R codes

-#Univariate regression analysis to check for significance by negative binomial regression
+Univariate regression analysis to check for significance by negative binomial regression

-#Multivariate regression analysis for negative binomial regression
+Multivariate regression analysis for negative binomial regression

-#Time series analysis
+Time series analysis

-#set all cases to 1, so we are counting the number of outbreaks instead of the number of birds affected
+Set all cases to 1,  for counting the number of outbreaks instead of the number of birds affected

-#Dates and week numbers are tricky as they differ from year to year.
+Dates and week numbers are tricky as they differ from year to year.
 Here we use iso 8601 to create the new variables - isoweek and isoyear

-#check if any observations with week 53?

-#The data was converted into weekly bases.
+The data was converted into weekly bases.
 Take note here based on you want one can convert it to want eh or she want.

-#Now aggregate per week per year per country
+Now aggregate per week per year per country

-#These methods fill in missing years for each country, by adding week 1 of the missing year (zero number of detections)
+These methods fill in missing years for each country, by adding week 1 of the missing year (zero number of detections)

-#Create data, neighborhood and covariate matrices
+Create data, neighborhood and covariate matrices

-#first read in shapefile where water is added as polygons to account for countries with water between them still being connected in a (species you want to use) perspective
+First read in shapefile where water is added as polygons to account for countries with water between them still being connected in a (species you want to use) perspective

-#now calculate the neighborhood (matrix) and set column and row names
+Now calculate the neighborhood (matrix) and set column and row names

-#Now only keep countries in the neighborhood matrix where we have outbreak data and remove the newly created water connections as well
+Now only keep countries in the neighborhood matrix where we have outbreak data and remove the newly created water connections as well

-#create a shape file with only countries where we have data - this is needed for the model
+Create a shape file with only countries where we have data - this is needed for the model

-#convert sf object europeanCountries.sub to spatialpolygon dataframe as the sts class needs this format
+Convert sf object europeanCountries.sub to spatialpolygon dataframe as the sts class needs this format

-#Make sure that the country order in the data matrix we will create is the same as in the neighborhood matrix
+Make sure that the country order in the data matrix we will create is the same as in the neighborhood matrix

-#create a data matrix to be used in the model
+Create a data matrix to be used in the model

-#Plots

-#Code for checking for spatial autocorrelation:
+Code for checking for spatial autocorrelation:

 Examining whether there are any spatial patterns in the model's residuals is one quite easy method of finding spatial autocorrelation.
 In order to accomplish this, we plot the latitude and longitude coordinates of the sample unit so that the points' sizes, shapes, and/or colours correspond to the residuals related to these observations.